 Over the short period of time I was in Lethbridge I tried out two places – the Sonder Coffee Bar across from Alpenland (where you can rent bikes) and Bread Milk and Honey Cafe in the downtown core.

-For a late lunch I visited Bread Milk and Honey in the downtown core.
+For a late lunch I visited Bread, Milk & Honey in the downtown core.
 It boasts an incredible array of desserts (why not eat all those calories back you just burned off), sandwiches, coffees, teas…It’s also got a nice outdoor patio area.